soliscript/soliscript/README.md

 ## License

-The `persondb` scripts are dedicated to the public domain.
+The `persondb-models` scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.